Handball League Australia

-The Handball League Australia (HLA) is an Australian-based championship for handball run by Australian Handball Federation.
+The Handball League Australia (HLA) was an Australian-based championship for handball run by Australian Handball Federation.
 The principal idea was to play round robin games in each capital city.
 There are four teams representing four states.

 Season

 In the first season four rounds were planned but the third round was cancelled.
 The season starts in June and ends in December.
 Each team plays two matches against every other team.

 Teams

-The four teams of the 2016 season:
+The four teams of the 2016 season were:

 Champions

 The complete list of the Handball League Australia champions since 2016: